MParsekar/CaseTools_B23_24Lab2/README.md

-# B23_24Lab2
+#Case tools Experiments
-All the experiments to be uploaded by end of Monday accroding roll number
+All the experiments are to be uploaded by the end of Monday according roll number